South Texas Nuclear Generating Station: 2006–present

 On 19 April 2011, NRG announced in a conference call with shareholders, that they had decided to abandon the permitting process on the two new units due to the ongoing expense of planning and slow permitting process.
 Anti-nuclear campaigners alleged that the financial situation of new partner TEPCO, combined with the ongoing Fukushima nuclear accident were also key factors in the decision.
 NRG has written off its investment of $331 million in the project.

 Despite the April 2011 NRG announcement of the reactor's cancellation, the NRC continued the combined licensing process for the new reactors in October 2011.
 It was unclear at the time why the reactor license application was proceeding.
 During early 2015 some pre-construction activities were performed on site and initial NRC documents listed the original targeted commercial operational dates as March 2015 for unit 3 and a year later for the other unit.

-On February 9, 2016 the NRC approved the combined license.
+On February 9, 2016, the NRC approved the combined license.
 Due to market conditions, no construction events occurred at that time.
 The two planned units do not currently have a planned construction date.

-On February 15, 2021 during a major power outage that impacted much of the state of Texas, an automatic reactor trip shut South Texas Nuclear Generation Station Unit 1 due to low steam generator levels.
-According to a Nuclear Regulatory Commission report, the low steam generator levels were due to loss of Feedwater pumps 11 and 13.
+On February 15, 2021, during a major power outage that impacted much of the state of Texas, an automatic reactor trip shut South Texas Nuclear Generation Station Unit 1 due to low steam generator levels.
+According to a Nuclear Regulatory Commission report, the low steam generator levels were due to loss of feedwater pumps 11 and 13.
 However, Unit 2 and both units at the Comanche Peak Nuclear Power Plant remained online during the power outage.

-Electricity Production
+Electricity production

-South Texas Project Electric Generating Station generated 20,855 GWh in 2021.